Dexalot/dexalot-docs/docs/ExchangeSub.md

 function setAuctionMode(bytes32 _tradePairId, bytes32 _baseSymbol, enum ITradePairs.AuctionMode _mode) external nonpayable
 ```

-Sets auction mode for a trading pair.
+Sets auction mode for a trading pair  &amp; its basetoken in the PortfolioSUb.